API Reference

 N instances with K scenariosgenerate_dataset(bench, N; nb_scenarios=K)

-By default (no target_policy), each DataSample has context holding the instance (solver kwargs) and extra=(; scenario) holding one scenario.
+By default (no target_policy), each DataSample has context holding the solver kwargs and extra=(; scenario) holding one scenario.

-Provide a target_policy(sample, scenarios) -> Vector{DataSample} to compute labels.
+Provide a target_policy(ctx_sample, scenarios) -> Vector{DataSample} to compute labels.
 This covers both anticipative (K samples, one per scenario) and SAA (1 sample from all K scenarios) labeling strategies.

 source